-I have worked in the third sector for a few years now and am also a charity trustee.
-Making a positive difference every day is what drives me and I get to see the impact the third sector makes.
+I have worked in the Third (charity) Sector for a few years now and am also a charity trustee.
+I have served on a few boards now over a few years and have found my interest in strategy and good governance has come in handy.
+Making a positive difference every day is what drives me, and I get to see the impact the third sector makes.
 I have also been able to use my own lived experience as a disabled person to make an input into my working life, which is great.

 I am also fortunate to have been able to continue my interest in disability sport via being part of a number of groups aiming to increase sporting opportunities for everyone.